 Joseph Is Made Aware Mary Conceived Through The Holy Spirit

-As we learned, Mary conceived through the Holy Spirit.
+As we learned, Mary conceived through the overshadowing of the Holy Spirit.
 She was engaged to Joseph.
 He was a righteous man, from the bloodline of David.
 He was concerned that should Mary be found with child she would be made an example.
 This means Mary would be stoned for becoming pregnant out of wedlock.
 But an angel of the Lord appeared to him in a dream and revealed the truth.
-Joseph follows through with instructions and leaves to take Mary as his wife.
+Joseph then follows through with instructions and leaves to take Mary, as his wife.
 He did not know her intimately until after the birth of Christ.

 Census Led Them Into Bethlehem

 There was a decree that the world should be registered.
 Joseph leaves to be registered with his wife Mary, while Mary was still pregnant.
 They travel to Bethlehem.
 While there, they were not able to find a place to stay, as the inn was full.
 While many believe Mary gave birth in a barn, it helps to know the culture of Mary of Joseph, and how their homes were set up.
 Inns could refer to an upper room for guests, like the type of room we see with Jesus and the Passover.
 Mary and Joseph most likely had family in town because, after all, a census was going on.